EyalKotlik/Datalab-Project/README.md

 ### Data Imputation
 Data imputation was performed via spark for added scalability.
 The spark environment was set up based on the https://github.com/cnoam/spark-course repository.
-Our version is attached in the privately provided Google Drive link alongside the data.
+Our version is attached in the privately provided OneDrive link alongside the data.
 After running the docker container, you can assign it as the remote Jupyter kernel in your IDE and use it to run the data imputation notebook.

+Alternatively, you can try to run the notebook on Databricks, but that would require tweaking the code to properly read the data, which you would have to upload to the Databricks workspace.

 ### App Only Installation
 If you want to run the app without any other code, you can install the docker image from the following commands: